My WiFi Isn't Working

 Updating your WiFi Drivers

-Due to an update or recent reinstall of Windows, there is a chance that your WiFi adapter drivers may not be properly installed.
-Typically, Windows will automatically install an appropriate driver even if it is a temporary generic one.
-However in some situations, a driver may not be readily available and needs to be updated.
+Due to an update or recent reinstall of Windows, there is a chance your WiFi adapter may not have its drivers properly installed.
+Windows will normally install an appropriate driver, even if it is just a generic one.
+In some situations, the driver may not be readily available and will need to be installed.

-Start by opening your Device Manager in Windows by right-clicking the Start Menu and choosing the Device Manager option.
+Open the Device Manager by right-clicking the Start Menu and choose Device Manager.

 WLAN-no-Driver.png